scandio/lmvc-modules/lib/Scandio/lmvc/modules/upload/readme.md

 Therefore, just firing a request to the /Upload/img with an image in the $_FILES[] will upload the file.

 It is also possible to specify a custom filename by calling /Upload/img/filename.jpg which will not use the filename from the $_FILES[].
+As an addition specifying "sha1" as the filename will hash the file and store the file under the hash.

+The return value of every file is the path to the file from the app's root as json in `{filename: "path/to/file.jpg"}`.

 **Thanks for reading**